 The northernmost part of Tuscany, with its dramatic mountain peaks, marble caves, and sandy beaches, gives us Vermentino, Albarola and Massaretta.
 Lucca has the Montecarlo, surrounding Pisa the Colli Pisani, further south is the Etruscan coast which includes the Island of Elba and its wonderful Aleatico, Ansonica and Moscato.
 On the border with Umbria is the area of Arezzo with the Chianti dei Colli Aretini as well as Cortona.

-To the north we have Pistoia and Mugello, which border with Emilia Romagna offer us the Pinot Nero “Caldaia”.
+To the north we have Pistoia and Mugello, which border with Emilia Romagna and offers us the Pinot Nero “Caldaia”.

 The area of San Gimignano has the well-established Vernaccia, as does Bolgheri (Livorno) with Ornellaia and Sassicaia.
 This is just scratching the surface of what Tuscany offers us when it comes to great wine.

 The above mentioned areas each have interesting historic, natural, and cultural points of interest.
 From the beautiful towers of San Gimignano, the marble quarries where Michelangelo would choose his blocks of marble for his masterpieces to the Etruscan tombs near Volterra, the charming hamlets of Amiata, and the incomparably spectacular view overlooking Florence from San Francesco in Fiesole, these are just a few of the places one can include in an exciting itinerary of the Tuscan wine country.